 - Students will explore and create assignments utilizing basic animation principles.
 They will learn how to pre-visualize and produce animated sequences through a series of exercises.
 Industry-standard animation software is utilized for the creation of animations in the class with a focus on 2D and 3D animations.
-A 70% grade must be attained at this level if continuing into MMA211 and MMA214.
+A 70% grade must be attained at this level if continuing into MMA211.

 - Motion Graphics 2